Bruce Connole: The Strand

 The Strand was an alternative rock band named for the Roxy Music song, "Do The Strand."
 They made their debut in 1987 at The Mason Jar, a nightclub and music venue in Phoenix, Arizona.
 The Strand was a trio which included Connole (guitar and vocals), Damon Doiron (bass) and Alan Ross Willey (drums).
 Connole had been struggling with heroin addiction and had moved to California when Doiron called to ask him to return to Arizona to form a new band.
 Buxer almost joined The Strand, but decided to remain in Los Angeles as a session musician.
 The Strand marketed their first cassette by making it available in limited supply to the first 250 people to buy tickets to one of their first shows.
 This idea was initiated by Johnny D, a disc jockey at KEYX in Phoenix.
 In 1986, they self-released the album, The Strand.
 Connole's addictive cycle eventually broke up the band.

 Cryptics

-The Cryptics were a grunge band created in 1990 with Connole (guitar and vocals) Jason Huff (guitar), Mark Cady (bass), and Rick Trobman (drums).
+The Cryptics were a classic metal band created in 1990 with Connole (guitar and vocals) Jason Huff (guitar), Mark Cady (bass), and Rick Trobman (drums).
 Connole commented that the music he wrote for the Cryptics came from reading Baudelaire's poetry, William Burrough's writing, the music of Ministry and Big Black, and the depths of his depression.
 In 1991, the Cryptics released their album Kill Me with Machine Publishing, and in 1992 they released Darker Side of You with Epiphany Records.